-Another key finding is that media organizations are an important source of political information for a large proportion of the sample, with much of this exposure taking place directly and without any mediation by peers.
-These findings contribute to the debate about the erosion of traditional gatekeepers, as most media organizations on our lists have, fundamentally, the same editorial processes that Kurt Lewin (1943) wrote about when he first introduced Gatekeeping theory.
-Our results show that a substantial amount of modern consumers of political content on Twitter choose to replicate traditional gatekeeping in new media.
-Future research could investigate the curation roles and impacts that these media-oriented individuals have on their local network and examine the role of media organizations in influencing subsequent political attitudes and behaviors of specific socio-demographic groups.
+Another key finding is that media organizations were an important source of political information for a large proportion of the sample, with much of this exposure taking place directly and without any mediation by peers.
+These findings contribute to the debate about the erosion of traditional gatekeepers, as most media organizations on our lists have fundamentally the same editorial processes that Kurt Lewin (1943) wrote about when he first introduced Gatekeeping Theory.
+Our results show that a substantial proportion of consumers of political content on Twitter choose to replicate traditional gatekeeping in new media.
+Future research could investigate the curation roles and impacts of these media-oriented individuals in their local networks and examine the role of media organizations in influencing subsequent political attitudes and behaviors of specific socio-demographic groups.

-Along with these contributions, this research has several important limitations previewed earlier in the study.
-First, while the findings are likely to capture political exposure of American adults on Twitter in 2020, which were about a fifth of American adults (Odabaş, 2022), without direct measurement it is a lot less clear how these will generalize to other populations and social media platforms.
-On the one hand, previous research had found some similar media effects to Twitter and the more widely-used Facebook (e.g., Valenzuela et al. 2018).
-On the other hand, numerous studies have emphasized the importance of considering specific contextual features in the relationship between social media use and political behavior (e.g., Vaccari and Valeriani, 2022).
+Along with these contributions, this research has several important limitations mentioned earlier.
+First, while the findings are likely to capture the political exposure of American adults on Twitter in 2020, which represented about a fifth of American adults (Odabaş, 2022), it much less clear how they will generalize to other populations and social media platforms without direct measurement.
+Previous research has found some similar media effects to Twitter and the more widely-used Facebook (e.g., Valenzuela et al. 2018).
+However, numerous studies have emphasized the importance of considering specific contextual features in the relationship between social media use and political behavior (e.g., Vaccari and Valeriani, 2022).
 Additional comparative research is needed to fully contextualize these findings.
-A second key limitation is the empirical focus of our analysis on potential political exposure, meaning content that is available to people and not necessarily the content that is actually seen by them.
-Although this is a limitation that affects all scholarship on these topics, it is important to note that the difference between these two populations may be systematically biased by factors such as the time when individuals visit their feeds, the duration of their visits, and the algorithmic content ranking conducted by social platforms.
-A third key limitation is that since we relied on manually curated lists and verification for identifying distinctive curation actors (e.g., media organizations, opinion leaders), we cannot guarantee the comprehensiveness of the lists.
-For example, the list of politicians does not include state and local politicians, which may have different levels of exposure and audiences.
+A second key limitation is the empirical focus of our analysis on potential political exposure, meaning content that is available to people but not necessarily seen by them.
+Although this is a limitation that affects all scholarship on these topics, it is important to note that the differences between these two populations may be systematically affected by factors such as the time of day when individuals visit their feeds, the duration of their visits, and the algorithmic content ranking conducted by social platforms.
+A third key limitation is that, having relied on manually curated lists and verification for identifying distinctive curation actors (e.g., media organizations, opinion leaders), we cannot guarantee the comprehensiveness of the lists.
+For example, the list of politicians does not include state and local politicians, who may have different levels of exposure and audiences.

 There are also several avenues for future work to expand this research.
-In terms of theory, the curated flows framework puts much of its emphasis on the actor who is doing the curation.
-Our study shows that there is room to expand the theory to consider the producer of the content in addition to the person who curates it as it propagates through the network.
-Content attribution is also a major challenge that calls for methodological contributions.
-Furthermore, future research can examine how the different types of political content exposure are related to pro-democratic attitudinal measures known to be crucial for robust democratic functioning, such as political knowledge, and political efficacy.
-In addition, the current study paves the way for next-step experimental research that makes clear causal identification of how different types of political consumers engage in and mobilize to political action both online and offline.
+In terms of theory, the curated flows framework puts much of its emphasis on the actor doing the curation.
+Our study shows that there is room to expand the theory to consider the producer of the content in addition to the curator while the content is propagating through the network.
+Content attribution is also a major challenge that warrants methodological contributions.
+Furthermore, future research can examine how the different types of political content exposure are related to pro-democratic attitudinal measures known to be crucial for robust democratic functioning, such as political knowledge and political efficacy.
+In addition, the current study paves the way for next-step experimental research that makes clear causal identification of how different types of political consumers engage in, and mobilize for, political action both online and offline.

 Acknowledgments